nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 ![puttygen](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/puttygen.PNG)
 ### Step 3 - Place the public key in the SFTP server
 * In the SFTP server, use a text editor like notepad and open the authorized_keys file located at `‪C:\Users\<username>\.ssh\authorized_keys` .
 If the file is not present, create a new file at this location.
-* Copy the public key generated in the previous step and paste the
+* Copy the text in the public key file (liid_rsa.pub) generated in the previous step and paste the

 ## Setup SFTP client in windows using WinSCP
 * Download WinSCP at https://winscp.net/eng/download.php